 “To be honest, I first attended FOCUS International Church because it was just a 5-minute walk away from where I was staying then, Colombo House.
 I was invited during O week by a 5th-year medical student, who was previously from my church back home.
 However, over just a few months, I kept coming to Bible Study and church as I was starting to hear a side of the gospel not frequently preached back home.
 Every week, I was challenged to see myself in a different light – that we are so sinful, that we can do no right, that even our faith in Jesus is not credited to us.”

 “FOCUS has grown me in my understanding of the Bible, allowing me to read it for myself and to critically think about how I can be more Christ-like.
 It has also equipped me with tools to evangelise.
 Through FOCUS team (a weekly workshop) I learned to share my faith through a helpful structure called “Two Ways to Live”.

 Ryan is entering his 6th year of Medicine at UNSW.
-This year, he particularly enjoyed studying the book of Genesis, where he was struck by God’s orderly plan for the world – throughout the book, God offers man hope for redemption despite man’s constant rebellion against God.
+He particularly enjoyed studying the book of Genesis in FOCUS, where he was struck by God’s orderly plan for the world – throughout the book, God offers man hope for redemption despite man’s constant rebellion against God.

 His favourite things about FOCUS: Hearing the Bible taught in context, learning to figure out the author’s main purpose for books and how to rightly apply Scripture, having a community who love Jesus and are ever-willing to lend an ear or offer a prayer.